Thinkwise/docs/docs/sf/advanced.md

 #### Programming languages

-This component provides Overview of the available programming languages.
+This screen provides an overview of the available programming languages.
 This is also where programming languages may be added.

 #### Data types

-This component provides Overview of the possible data types and the domains in which they are used.
+This screen provides an overview of the possible data types and the domains in which they are used.
 A conversion can also be done from and to another programming language for each data type.

 #### Data type conversions

 Overview of the conversions between data types from one programming language to another.

 #### Program object types